poulter7/ipynb-tex/README.md

 ### Todo
 - Remove the need to "rerun=always", by registering the [filename].ipynb as a dependency while pythontex is running.
 - Export cells only once, by making an in-memory variable which tags a file as already processed, to avoid repeated work.
+- Add a \ipynbdirectory which serves as the base path for all notebooks, so if you're compiling a doc with lots, no need to keep including the path